-- Good attendance is rewarded with both termly and end of year certificates. - We work closely with the Education Welfare Officer to any concerns over attendance. - Attendance is reported to parents at least in the annual report to parents and if appropriate more frequently. - Our curriculum is engaging and purposeful and children want to come to school.
+- Good attendance is rewarded with both termly and end of year certificates. - Attendance is reported to parents at least in the annual report to parents and if appropriate more frequently. - Our curriculum is engaging and purposeful and children want to come to school.